If You Were Involved in a Philadelphia Auto Accident Here's what you need to know.

 If you want to be really proactive, understand what your insurance policy covers before getting anything done.
 Things like replacements cars, tow truck fees, and medical expenses are all things that your insurance may or may not cover.
 This is extremely important in the case of limited tort policies.
 Calling a tow truck only to find that it wasn’t covered in your insurance could mean serious fees that you are now paying for out of pocket because you didn’t understand your policy.
 While waiting for police to arrive and after making sure everyone is ok, call you insurance and see what is covered s you know how to act going forward.

 6. Call a Car Accident Lawyer

 When you are in an accident in Philadelphia, you may or may not be receiving the necessary funds you need to cover the cost of the accident.
 Things like getting your car fixed, medical bills, and lost wages from injury are all things that insurance are very unlikely to help you out with.
 This is where a car accident lawyer comes in.
 A Philadelphia car accident lawyer will do everything in their power to defend your case in court to get you the damages you need to ensure that the crash does no cause serious derailment to your life.

 Once you have worked with your insurance provider to understand what they can do for you, an experience auto accident attorney can step in and help cover the rest of the damages.
 With insurance coverage generally being very limited, it can be very hard to make a decent case with them to get your money’s worth.

-A Personal Injury Attorney can be of great help when you have taken the following steps to get them the right information to make a valid case for you in hopes of getting you more money back.
+A car accident attorney can be of great help when you have taken the following steps to get them the right information to make a valid case for your personal injury claim in hopes of getting you more money back.

 7. Take care of post-crash needs